I’d love to hear other people’s opinions on my post. So I’m adding the ability to post and view comments to this blog.

 benchmarking.
 I think both implementations can be further optimized if I really

-try.
-Like the iterative_recursive
+try—like the iterative_recursive

-could use slices instead of Vec so it
+method could use slices instead of Vec

 use criterion::{criterion_group, criterion_main, BenchmarkId, Criterion};